 |Production country:||USA 2017|

-The silent dreamer Elisa (Sally Hawkins) works during the Cold War as a cleaner in a secret high security laboratory.
-The work is routine, which Elisa and her colleague Zelda (Octavia Spencer) always do conscientiously.
-But one day she discovers a mysterious fish creature (Doug Jones) that has been classified as a dangerous experiment.
-Between the young woman and the being there is immediately a very special bond, which Elisa develops day by day with secret visits.
-But when she learns that the unscrupulous Strickland (Michael Shannon) has been ordered to kill the creature, Elisa makes a plan: She wants to save her new boyfriend and give him freedom again…
+Silent dreamer Elisa (Sally Hawkins) works as a cleaner in a secret high security lab during the Cold War.
+The work is routine, and Elisa and her colleague Zelda (Octavia Spencer) are always conscientious about it.
+But one day she discovers a mysterious fish creature (Doug Jones), which has been classified as a dangerous experiment.
+A very special bond immediately forms between the young woman and the creature, and Elisa builds on it day by day with clandestine visits.
+But when she learns that the ruthless Strickland (Michael Shannon) has been ordered to kill the creature, Elisa makes a plan: to save her new friend and give him his freedom again.

-Doug Jones, who has been in almost every del Toro movie since "Hellboy", brings the mysterious creature to life perfectly and together with Sally Hawkins manages to make the feelings developing between the two more credible and comprehensible for the audience.
-If that hadn't worked, the whole movie wouldn't have worked.
-That's why a successful interplay between director, actors, but also camera and music is incredibly important.
-And since everything intertwines in a really great way, behind a fantasy façade very enchanting emotional cinema emerges, which can be understood in an original and touching way as a plea for tolerance.
+Doug Jones, who has been in almost every del Toro film since Hellboy, brings the mysterious creature to life perfectly and, along with Sally Hawkins, manages to make the feelings developing between the two believable and understandable to the audience as well.
+If this wouldn't have been successful, the whole movie wouldn't have worked.
+Therefore, especially here a successful interplay between direction, actors, but also camera and music is incredibly important.
+And since everything really interlocks in a great way, very enchanting emotional cinema emerges behind a fantasy facade, which can be understood as a plea for tolerance in an original and touching way.

-From the great cast of performers, Sally Hawkins and the wonderfully nasty Michael Shannon and Richard Jenkins have to be highlighted.
-Jenkins succeeds in expressing the longings and loneliness of his figure, especially with his looks, which is why Giles grows very fond of a Giles.
-But also the once again great Octavia Spencer and Michael Stuhlbarg make this visually magical movie a real pleasure to act.
+Out of the great ensemble of actors, in addition to Sally Hawkins, the delightfully nasty Michael Shannon and Richard Jenkins definitely need to be singled out.
+Jenkins manages to express the longings and loneliness of his character, especially with his looks, which is why Giles quickly grows on you.
+But also the once again great Octavia Spencer and Michael Stuhlbarg make the visually magical film also acting a treat.